Persper/drepo-gitlab/doc/development/ux_guide/index.md

-> All UX documentation has been moved to the GitLab Design System.
+---
 redirect_to: 'https://design.gitlab.com/'
+---

+The content of this documented was moved into the new [GitLab Design System](https://design.gitlab.com/).